byrokrat/banking/README.md

 numbers, with formatting capabilities and methods for accessing the different parts of the account number and to identify the bank the number belongs to.

-Understands account number formats as released by [BGC](https://www.bankgirot.se/globalassets/dokument/anvandarmanualer/bankernaskontonummeruppbyggnad_anvandarmanual_sv.pdf) in **2017-08-15**.
-(If you find a newer release please open an issue on github.)

 ## Installation

 ```shell